jeffblackadar/mre/docs/en/lessons/transcribe_handrwriting.md

 Handwritten documents are often valuable sources for historians.
 However, transcribing handwitten text is timeconsuming.
 This lesson demonstrates a method to use a web service to transcribe handwriting, Microsoft Azure Cognitive Services Computer Vision.
 While far from perfect, it can be a useful tool to reduce the time required to transcribe handwriting and continues to improve.
 Azure's Computer Vision is a ready to use service and requires no pre-training to prepare it.
 The steps below will describe how to register for access, connect and transcribe an image on a website using its URL as well as transcribe an image on the local file system of your machine.

+When there are several technology choices available to do optical character recognition (OCR), why would you want other one?
+At the time of writing Azure Computer Vision has an advantage over other methods where it can transcribe Latin alphabet handwriting without custom training by the user.

 ## Prerequisites

 + A computer with Python installed.